utshomax/postman-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 ## Login policy

-You can specify which teams can use the app with the `team-ids` option.
+You can specify which Postman teams can use the app with the `team-ids` option.
 For example, if you want teams with IDs `1234` and `4321` to have access:

 ``` shell
 sudo snap set postman-enterprise team-ids="1234, 4321"